AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 With AnyChart you can place axes to any side of the chart, all you need to do is to adjust orientation with **.orientation()** parameter of **.yAxis()** or **.xAxis()** method.

-Positioning depends on plot type and inversion of axes.
+Axes position depends on plot type, orientation and inversion of axes.

 ```
     chart.xAxis(0).orientation('top');